Nandaballabh/LeftRightSlidingView/README.md

 LeftRightSlidingView
 ====================

-Left and right slide view navigation
+Left and right slide view navigation .
+This is simple example of lest and right list sliding view without ant Xib file.